MicrosoftDocs/visualfsharpdocs/docs/conceptual/sequences-[fsharp].md

 [!code-fsharp[Main](snippets/fssequences/snippet11.fs)]

-By using [Seq.cast](https://msdn.microsoft.com/library/1d087db3-a8b2-41dd-8ddc-227544529334), you can create a sequence from a weakly typed collection, such as those defined in **N:System.Collections**.
-Such weakly typed collections have the element type **T:System.Object** and are enumerated by using the non-generic **T:System.Collections.Generic.IEnumerable&#96;1** type.
-The following code illustrates the use of **Seq.cast** to convert an **T:System.Collections.ArrayList** into a sequence.
+By using [Seq.cast](https://msdn.microsoft.com/library/1d087db3-a8b2-41dd-8ddc-227544529334), you can create a sequence from a weakly typed collection, such as those defined in **System.Collections**.
+Such weakly typed collections have the element type **System.Object** and are enumerated by using the non-generic **System.Collections.Generic.IEnumerable&#96;1** type.
+The following code illustrates the use of **Seq.cast** to convert an **System.Collections.ArrayList** into a sequence.

 [!code-fsharp[Main](snippets/fssequences/snippet12.fs)]